The unwanted gift – 99 photo frames and counting…

-Have you ever kept an unwanted gift because of the person who gave it to you?
+Have you ever kept an unwanted gift ?

 This often happens to Finer Details’ clients; one example is a client who kept hold of a photo frame because it was given to them by a beloved family member.